Give your home a tax-free energy boost this weekend

 - Programmable thermostats

 According to the state comptroller, delivery, handling and transportation charges imposed by a seller are included in the sale price.
-If, for example, a retailer charges $100 for delivery on a $5,950 air conditioning unit, sales tax would still be assessed, as the total price exceeds the $6,000 limit.
+For example, you buy an Energy Star refrigerator for $1,995 with a $50 delivery charge for a total sales price of $2,045.
+Because the refrigerator's total sales price is more than the $2,000 cap for refrigerators, tax is due on the entire $2,045 sales price.

 Even if they are Energy Star-certified, the following appliances do not qualify: